 Responding to customer reviews is one of the most important, most frequently overlooked steps of building an awesome online reputation management.
 Getting new reviews is easy if you’re using a tool like Birdeye, you don’t even have to think about it.
 Responding to them, however, takes more time and effort than you’d like.
 This is why we launched the awesome ‘review response templates’ to make the task easier.

 Why is it important to respond to reviews?

 Everyone’s focused on simply getting new reviews, but think of it like this: you invite friends over for dinner and as they leave, one of them tells you the risotto you made was delicious, and that story you told was “just hysterical!”.
 Do you stand there in silence, avoiding eye contact until they leave?
 Or let’s say during dinner you spill wine on another friend’s shirt.
 Do you just pretend it didn’t happen and continue on your merry way?

 Why is it that both of those scenarios sound ridiculous, but most businesses fail to thank customers for positive reviews or apologize and offer solutions for negative reviews?
 Your business isn’t a dinner party, but the same rules apply: how you handle the first visit determines whether there will be any more.
-If you’re collecting online reviews for your business or you hope to start, you need to have a strategy in place for responding to them promptly — both the negative and the positive.
+If you’re collecting online reviews for your business or you hope to start, you need to have a online review management strategy in place for responding to them promptly — both the negative and the positive.

 “Strategy”.
 What an ominous word, right?
 Wrong.
 Here’s the easiest strategy ever: Birdeye sends you a real-time alert when a new review is posted about your business.
 All you have to do is select a template, click “Reply” and you’re done!